PKU-ICST-MIPL/Bridge-GAN_TCSVT2019/README.md

 TensorFlow 1.2.1

 ## Evaluation
-    - run sh test_all.sh to evaluate the final inception score
+    - run 'sh test_all.sh' to evaluate the final inception score

 ## Our Related Work
 If you are interested in text-to-image synthesis, you can check our recently published papers about it: